 A sale contract whereby the Group sells to a customer commodities and other assets at an agreed upon profit mark up on cost.
 The Group purchases the assets based on a promise received from customer to buy the item purchased according to specific terms and conditions.
 Profit from Murabaha is quantifiable at the commencement of the transaction.
-Such income is recognised as it calculation of the EIR includes all fees and points paid or accrues over the period of the contract on effective profit received between parties to the contract that are increased between parties to the contrac
+Such income is recognised as it rate method on the balance outstanding.